prsshini/Russell-Tech-Asses/Readme.txt

 Download R and Rstudio to run the R programs.
-R server must be downloaded before Rstudio:

-R for Windows can be downloaded at: https://cran.r-project.org/bin/windows/base/
+R can be downloaded at:
+https://cran.r-project.org/bin/windows/base/

 RStudio can be downloaded at: